jhave/Wavenet-for-Poem-Generation/README.md

 You can find these in the `logdir`.
 The `--samples` parameter specifies how many characters samples you would like to generate.

-The generated waveform can be stored as a
-`.txt` file by using the `--text_out_path` parameter:
+The generated POETRY is by default saved as a `.txt` file to the GENERATED folder with with DateTime stamp and Model Number ... the following example will be saved to "GENERATED/2016-10-15T20-46-39_Model_15691.txt"
 ```
-python generate.py --text_out_path=mytext.txt --samples 1500 model.ckpt-1000
+python generate_Oct13.py --samples 6000 --wavenet_params=wavenet_params_ORIG_dilations256_skipChannels2048.json ./logdir/train/2016-10-15T20-46-39/model.ckpt-15691
 ```

 Passing `--save_every` in addition to `--text_out_path` will save the in-progress wav file every n samples.
+I  have used this to create a typewriter like effect where line after line appears in rapid succession.
+Has potential for performance.
 ```
 python generate.py --text_out_path=mytext.txt --save_every 2000 --samples 1500 model.ckpt-1000
 ```